krzysztofzuraw/blog/blog/2016/2016-04-03-pelican/index.md

 ---
 title: Moving blog to pelican
 date: '2016-04-03T10:20Z'
-slug: '/blog/2016/moving-blog-to-pelican.html'
+slug: '/blog/2016/moving-blog-to-pelican'
 tags:
   - pelican
   - jekyll
   - nikola
-readNext: '/blog/2016/automatic-blog-deployment-with-travis.html'
 ---

 **Hello!
 Spring has come so I decided that I need to changes- so I